 Triangle Tech's IPP Plan enables you to make regularly scheduled monthly payments of all or a portion of your tuition and fees free of interest or finance charges.
 In addition, IPP allows you to determine how much of your tuition, fees, books and supplies you want to pay in installments.
 This feature affords you the ability to budget costs as best fits your personal circumstances.
 The sooner you get started, the lower your monthly payments.

 Triangle Tech awards one scholarship for each of its Associate in Specialized Technology degree programs annually.
 Candidates should demonstrate outstanding achievement, talent, or leadership qualities.
 Financial need is not a consideration in determining these awards.

 Application forms and complete details can be obtained by contacting any Triangle Tech location or by calling 1-800-874-8324.
 High school students may obtain an application from their guidance counselor.

 Many civic clubs, professional organizations, labor unions and private businesses offer scholarships and other types of aid to students.
 All scholarship announcements received by the school are posted on student bulletin boards throughout the school.
 The financial aid office will also assist you in locating private scholarship opportunities on request.
 High school students may contact their guidance counselor to learn more about privately sponsored financial aid opportunities.

 Imagine America Scholarship

 The award-winning Career College Foundation (CCF), Imagine America scholarship program helps thousands of high school seniors each year to pursue a postsecondary career education at hundreds of career schools across the United States.
 Each year, every high school in the United States and Puerto Rico can select up to three graduating seniors to receive a $1000 Imagine America Scholarship.
-High school students applying for admission to Triangle Tech should check with their high school guidance office for more information.
+High school students applying for admission to Triangle Tech should check with their high school guidance office or click here for more information.

 Imagine America - Military Award Program (MAP)